Bearing-Distance Flocking with Zone-Based Interactions in Constrained Dynamic Environments: Zone-Based Flocking Model

-where $g_i$ is the controller gain.
-Unifying each agent's repulsion and attraction potentials into the control input creates an artificial flocking potential energy for that agent.

-\begin{remark} With boundary conditions, the environment is confined, and thus, even if some agents become separated from the flock or the flock fragments, the agents will eventually reunite.
-In the absence of boundary conditions, it is necessary to assume that each agent always has at least one flockmate within its conflict or attraction zone.
+\begin{remark} With boundary conditions, the environment is confined, and therefore, even if some agents become separated from the flock or the flock fragments, the agents will eventually reunite.
+Without boundary conditions, it is necessary to assume that each agent always has at least one flockmate within its conflict or attraction zone.
 To ensure this, a straightforward approach is to gradually increase the radius of the attraction zone until a flockmate is detected. \end{remark}

-\begin{remark} The controller \eqref{eq:control} does not explicitly account for bounded control effort.
+Unifying each agent's repulsion and attraction potentials into the control input~\eqref{eq:control_input} creates an artificial flocking potential energy for that agent.
 The control input of agent \(i\) are bounded as follows,

 where \( u_i^{\max} \) are the maximum acceleration magnitudes for agent \(i\).
-These smooth cutoffs at \( u_i^{\max} \) maintain the direction while reducing the magnitude. \end{remark}
+These smooth cutoffs at \( u_i^{\max} \) maintain the direction while reducing the magnitude.

-\begin{remark} The resultant velocity from \eqref{eq:u-bound} for physical agents is subject to saturation.
+The resultant velocity from \eqref{eq:u-bound} for physical agents is subject to saturation.
 To prevent velocity saturation, the velocity of agent \(i\) is restricted as follows,

 where \( v_i^{\max} \) is the maximum velocity magnitudes for agent \(i\).
-If the computed velocity exceeds the agent's limits, it is smoothly capped at \( v_i^{\max} \). \end{remark}
+If the computed velocity exceeds the agent's limits, it is smoothly capped at \( v_i^{\max} \).